ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The elements of the "requirements" array are immutable once set, except for
+The elements of the "authorizations" array are immutable once set, except for
 their "status" fields.
 If any other part of the object changes after the object
 is created, the client MUST consider the application invalid.

-The "requirements" array in the challenge SHOULD reflect everything that the CA
+The "authorizations" array in the challenge SHOULD reflect all authorizations
-required the client to do before issuance, even if some requirements were
+that the CA takes into account in deciding to issue, even if some authorizations
-fulfilled in earlier applications.
-For example, if a CA allows multiple
+were fulfilled in earlier applications or in pre-authorization transactions.
+For example, if a CA allows multiple applications to be fufilled based on a
-applications to be fufilled based on a single authorization transaction, then it
+single authorization transaction, then it SHOULD reflect that authorization in
-must reflect that authorization in all of the applications.
+all of the applications.

-Each entry in the "requirements" array expresses a requirement from the CA for
-the client to take a particular action.
-All requirements objects have the
-following basic fields:

-type (required, string):
-: The type of requirement (see below for defined types)

-status (required, string):
-: The status of this requirement.
-Possible values are: "pending", "valid", and
-"invalid".

-All additional fields are specified by the requirement type.

-#### Authorization Requirement

-A requirement with type "authorization" requests that the ACME client complete
-an authorization transaction.
-The server specifies the authorization by
-pre-provisioning a pending authorization resource and providing the URI for this
-resource in the requirement.

-url (required, string):
-: The URL for the authorization resource

-To fulfill this requirement, the ACME client should fetch the authorization object
-from the indicated URL, then follow the process for obtaining authorization as
-specified in {{identifier-authorization}}.

-#### Out-of-Band Requirement

-A requirement with type "out-of-band" requests that the ACME client have a
-human user visit a web page in order to receive further instructions for how to
-fulfill the requirement.
-The requirement object provides a URI for the web
-page to be visited.

-url (required, string):
-: The URL to be visited.
-The scheme of this URL MUST be "http" or "https"

-To fulfill this requirement, the ACME client should direct the user to the
-indicated web page.

 ### Authorization Objects